1. HOME

 Choose a personal story for the project

-Personal stories work well.
+Personal stories are a great starting point.
 We can all recall events that are indelibly etched in our minds.
 We will always remember the sight, the sounds, maybe a smell, the feelings wrapping them around, who was there, the words that were spoken...
 The before and, the after.

 Because what we’re sharing is meaningful to us, the gestures, the body language, we use as we retell the story will be natural: without conscious orchestration.
-This makes the delivery authentic and effective.
-Our words and our actions are in harmony.
+This automatically makes the delivery authentic because our words and our actions are in harmony with each other.

 Once upon a time time...